-Lab Created Cultured Diamonds - They’re Real and They are Spectacular!
+Lab Grown Cultured Diamonds - They’re Real and They are Spectacular!

 Well I question everything I read - and this was no exception.
 So I set out to learn more and more importantly, decide if I wanted to sell "cultured diamonds" to my clients.